NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 (*this part is currently untested due to this week's Eagle extended outage*)

 There are some cases where the problem under consideration is highly complex and requires vast amounts of training data for the policy network to train in a reasonable amount of time.
 It could be then, that you will require more than one nodes to run your experiments.
-In this case, you need to write a bashscript file, where you will include all the necessary commands to train your agents on multiple CPUs and multiple nodes.
+In this case, you need to write a batch script file, where you will include all the necessary commands to train your agents on multiple CPUs and multiple nodes.

 ## Example: CartPole-v0